manvendrasingh09/EmotionLens/README.md

 We would like to express our sincere gratitude to:
 - **VIT University** for providing the platform and resources to conduct this research.
 - **Our mentors and advisors** for their continuous guidance and constructive feedback throughout the project.
-- **Contributors and researchers** in the field of wildfire detection whose work inspired and informed our approach.
+- **Contributors and researchers** in the field of emotion detection whose work inspired and informed our approach.
 - **The open-source community** for providing valuable tools and frameworks that enabled the development of this model.

 ---